-• Connect with NETGEAR SFP AGM731F
+• Connect with a NETGEAR AGM731F SFP

-Connect with NETGEAR SFP AGM731F
+Connect with a NETGEAR AGM731F SFP

 Cisco provides a way to support third-party small form-factor pluggables (SFPs).
-For example, you can get the NETGEAR SFP AGM731F to work between a Cisco switch and a NETGEAR switch.
+For example, a NETGEAR AGM731F SFP can function between a Cisco switch and a NETGEAR switch.